ryan19f/Coffee-Nation-v2/README.md

 - 📍 **My Location Pin**: Your current location is always visible and easy to center.
 - 🔍 **Search Nearby Cafés**: Quick access to café suggestions right from the search bar.
 - 📸 **Full-Screen Native Camera**: Capture photos using the system camera with a sleek floating button UI.
-- 🧠 **On-Device Analysis**: Detect faces, animals, and text with bounding box overlays using Apple’s Vision framework.
-- 🟢 **Live Activities**: A delightful coffee drip animation in the Dynamic Island while your order brews.
+- 🟢 **Live Activities**: A delightful coffee drip animation in the Dynamic Island while your order brews.(Still Experimenting)

 ## 🛠️ Tech Stack